julianchurchill/text-adventure/README.md

 1.0
 ---

+- [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
 - [FEATURE] Respond to the 'Back' button by cancelling the action chain if in the middle of an action chain, quit game otherwise.
 - [FEATURE] New ItemAction increment score.
 - [FEATURE] New ItemAction change location description.